TokugawaTakeshi/Yamato-Daiwa-ES-Extensions/CoreLibrary/Package/README.md

 <dl>

   <dt><a href="https://ee.yamato-daiwa.com/CoreLibrary/Functionality/Arrays/07-RemovingOfElements/removeArrayElementsByIndexes/removeArrayElementsByIndexes.english.html"><code>removeArrayElementsByIndexes</code></a></dt>
-  <dd>Removes array elements by indexes, herewith the removing could be mutable or not depending on dedicated option.</dd>
+  <dd>Removes array elements by indexes, herewith the removing can be mutable or no depending on dedicated option.</dd>

   <dt><a href="https://ee.yamato-daiwa.com/CoreLibrary/Functionality/Arrays/07-RemovingOfElements/removeArrayElementsByPredicates/removeArrayElementsByPredicates.english.html"><code>removeArrayElementsByPredicates</code></a></dt>
-  <dd>Removes array elements by one or more predicates, herewith the removing could be mutable or not depending on dedicated option.</dd>
+  <dd>Removes array elements by one or more predicates, herewith the removing can be mutable or not depending on dedicated option.</dd>

 </dl>